dukebw/cs-4zp6-abjud/tensorFlowModels/write_tf_record/README.md

 output file.
 We want to call the `tf.python_io.TFRecordWriter.write` method on (TODO(brendan): refer to Features protobuf format)

+### Some Profiling

+Using only a single Python thread, the following performance results were obtained from `write_tf_record` (note that all times are approximate):

+Using TensorFlow `QueueRunner` to read files (note that this seems to start two threads, but decoding is done in serial via the `tf.decode_jpeg` call):

+512 images: 43s
+1024 images: 105s
+2048 images: 208s

+Using Python to read files (i.e. `open(file, 'rb')`):

+With one thread:

+2048 images: 140s

+With two threads:

+512 images: 34s
+1024 images: 56s
+2048 images: 111s

+With three threads:

+2048 images: 90s

+With four threads:

+512 images: 24s
+1024 images: 47s
+2048 images: 90s

+The filename list passed to `write_tf_record` was re-shuffled each run.

+The results suggest that there is some overhead to the `QueueRunner` method, probably since we decode only one image at a time before processing it from Python.

+There was also some speed-up from multi-threading up to three threads, which makes sense since the machine has four hardware threads in total (two cores, each with two hardware threads), and at the time of experiment one of those hardware threads was used to run at 100% usage running a MATLAB program.

+### Reference to [Inception](https://github.com/tensorflow/models/tree/master/inception) TF Record Writing Code

+Under `data/build_image_data.py`, multiple threads are used to run the function `_process_image_files_batch`.

+All threads use the same `coder` object, an instance of `ImageCoder`, which is a wrapper to pass in a TF session used to run all the image decoding.

+The training data are split up into shards, which are processed in per-thread batches.
+So for instance if there were 4 threads and 128 shards, then the first thread would process shards \[0, 32)

+Within each thread, the images are decoded and raw image data, along with labels, is written as protobuf to a different TFRecord for each shard.

 ### <a name="protobuf-heading"></a>Google Protobuf Format

 #### Introduction